Balanced vs Structured Literacy

 In 2010, the IDA published its Knowledge and Practice Standards for Teachers of Reading which details the knowledge base required for skilled reading instruction for all teachers of reading.
 These were updated in 2018.
 Programmes that certify teachers of reading may differ in a number of ways, but they should ascribe to a common set of professional standards.

-IDA has defined evidence-based reading through the Knowledge and Practice Standards and given the approach a name, ‘Structured Literacy,’ an explicit, systematic, multisensory, and diagnostic (more on these principles below) approach that focuses on giving students the ability to decode the words they encounter when learning to read.
+IDA has defined evidence-based reading through the Knowledge and Practice Standards and given the approach a name, ‘Structured Literacy,’ an explicit, systematic, multimodal, and diagnostic (more on these principles below) approach that focuses on giving students the ability to decode the words they encounter when learning to read.

 “The term ‘Structured Literacy’ is not designed to replace Orton Gillingham, Multi-Sensory or other terms in common use.
 It is an umbrella term designed to describe all of the programs that teach reading in essentially the same way.”